equinor/fmu-tools/docs/qcforward.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 wells
-  A list of wellnames which in turn can have python valid regular expressions, see examples. (required)
+  A list of wellnames which in turn can have python valid regular expressions, and also a the trajectory name and logrun name needs to be present, see examples. (required)

-logrun
-  Name of logrun in RMS, default is "log" (required)

-trajectory
-  Name of trajectory in RMS, default is "Drilled trajectory" (required)

 grid
   Name of grid icon in RMS (required)

-zone
+gridprops
-  Name of zone icon in RMS (required)
+  A list of grid properties, in this case the name of zone icon in RMS (required)

 If ran in normal python (terminal or ERT job)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 wells
-  Outside RMS, wells must be on RMS ascii well format.
+  Outside RMS, wells is a list of files on RMS ascii well format.
 File wildcards are allowed, se example. (required)

 grid
   Name of file with grid (on ROFF or EGRID or GRDECL format) (required)

-zone
+gridprops
-  A dictionary with name of Zone and assosiated filename, for example ``{"Zone", "zone.roff"}``
+  A list of list where the inner list is a pair with name of Zone and assosiated filename, for example ``[("Zone", "zone.roff")]``

 Known issues